 There are around 400 of us!
 And we design and build large scale, complex buildings and developments in the commercial, industrial and rural sectors across New Zealand.

-Our services and capabilities include custom design and build, an extensive land bank, the manufacturing of steel, precast concrete, roofing and reinforcing, logistics, plant and workforce; this makes our process unique in New Zealand.
+Our services and capabilities include custom design and build, an extensive land portfolio, the manufacturing of steel, precast concrete, roofing and reinforcing, logistics, plant and workforce; this makes our process unique in New Zealand.

 For our clients, it means:

 - increased flexibility to get what you want

 - more certainty on price and timelines

 60 years down, and thousands of buildings up, we may be innovative leaders in construction, but we’re also still a family owned and operated business, down to earth and still based in the rural heartland of New Zealand.